Syrup36/Senior-Project-Design-Doc/vault/engine.md

 To create the game, I will be using the [Unity](https://unity.com/) game engine.
 It is an engine that I have years of experience in.

 Unity has built in physics/collision and handles 3D graphics, audio, UI, and input.
 It uses the C# language (which I also have years of experience in).

+The game will use the Unity's new, event-based input system.

+I have made games/applications in Unity before.
+Below are some images from my Tech Integration III (Help Desk) final project from last semester (which was made with Unity):

+> TODO: Add images from VR Appliction